Gmina Międzyzdroje

-Gmina Międzyzdroje or Gmina Misdroy is an urban-rural gmina (administrative district) in Kamień County, West Pomeranian Voivodeship, in north-western Poland.
-Its seat is the town of Międzyzdroje, which lies approximately 23 km west of Kamień Pomorski and 58 km north of the regional capital Szczecin.

-The gmina covers an area of 117.17 km2, and as of 2006 its total population is 6,477 (out of which the population of Międzyzdroje amounts to 5,436, and the population of the rural part of the gmina is 1,041).
+Gmina Międzyzdroje is an urban andrural municipality in Kamień County within the West Pomeranian Voivodeship in north-western Poland.
+Its seat is the town of Międzyzdroje.
+The municipality covers an area of 117.17 km2, and as of 2006 its total population is 6,477 (out of which the population of Międzyzdroje amounts to 5,436, and the population of its rural part of is 1,041).

 Villages

 Apart from the town of Międzyzdroje, Gmina Międzyzdroje contains the villages and settlements of Grodno, Lubin, Trzciągowo, Wapnica, Wicko and Zalesie.

 Neighbouring gminas

 Gmina Międzyzdroje is bordered by the city of Świnoujście and by the gminas of Stepnica and Wolin.